Permissionless-Software-Foundation/slp-tokens.com/docs/creating-tokens/psf-slp-wallet/fungible-with-data.md

 #### 4. Edit and Upload the Mutable Data File

 Mutable data is typically stored in a **JSON file**.
-The video suggests using templates available on a GitHub gist to simplify this process.
+The video suggests [using templates available on a GitHub gist](https://gist.github.com/christroutner/d7a9b8875925ea656f512f6ba4d0084d) to simplify this process.

 *   **Edit the mutable data JSON template**.
-The most important fields for a token icon are `token icon URL` and `full-sized URL`.
+The most important fields for a token icon are `tokenIcon` and `fullSizedUrl`.
-    *   The `token icon URL` is for a smaller thumbnail, while `full-sized URL` is for a larger image.
+    *   The `tokenIcon` is for a smaller thumbnail, while `fullSizedUrl` is for a larger image.
 If using the same image for both, populate both fields with the same URL.
-    *   You can also include a `description`, specify `media types` (e.g., image, video, music), and add any `arbitrary user data` in the `user data field`.
+    *   You can also include a `about`, specify `mediaType` (e.g., image, video, music), and add any arbitrary user data in the `userData` field.
 *   **Save your edited mutable data JSON file**.
-*   **Upload this JSON file** to the network (e.g., via explorer.psf.com) just like you did with the token icon.
+*   **Upload this JSON file** to the network (e.g., via [explorer.psffpp.com](https://explorer.psffpp.com)) just like you did with the token icon.
 This will give you a new **IPFS CID** for your mutable data file.
 *   **Pin the mutable data file** and **record its IPFS CID**.

 #### 5. Point the MDA to the New Mutable Data